OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

           openstack overcloud update run --roles ContrailAnalytics,ContrailAnalyticsDatabase

-    -  After the upgrade, check the docker container status and versions for the Tungsten Fabric Controllers and the Tungsten Fabric Analytics and AnalyticsDB nodes.
+    -  After the upgrade, check the docker container status and versions for the OpenSDN Controllers and the OpenSDN Analytics and AnalyticsDB nodes.

        ::

           docker ps -a

-    -  Update the remaining Tungsten Fabric Controller nodes:
+    -  Update the remaining OpenSDN Controller nodes:

        Example: